-The Effects of Medical Conditions and Mental Illness
+The Effects of Medical Conditions & Mental Illness on Families & Couples

 Sometimes severe mental illness such as depression, bipolar disorder, schizophrenia, and dementia upset the equilibrium of a family.
 Also, families can be challenged by chronic medical illnesses such as cancer, diabetes, auto-immune disorders, and HIV/AIDS.
 Our clinicians work to help these families manage and express their often overwhelming emotions, learn to better relate to one another, appreciate varying perspectives within the family, and work toward regaining stability.